darkfeline/vocaran_tools/README.rst

 How to use
 ----------

-dl.py
-*****
+dl.bat
+******

-Make two files in the vocaran_tools folder: src.txt and list.txt.
+Make three files in the vocaran_tools folder: src.txt, rank.txt and list.txt.
 Be careful with the file extensions: Windows may hide them from you.
 If it just says src, but it's a Text Document File or something similar, then the .txt extension is hidden.

 In src.txt, put the HTML source code from Vocaloidism: